GreptimeTeam/docs/docs/v0.5/en/user-guide/write-data/sql.md

 ```

 As described in the [Create Table](../table-management.md#create-table) section,
-the `host` is the tag and `ts` is the time index.
+the `host` column represents the tag and the `ts` column represents the time index.
-We can then update the data by using the same tag and time index as the existing data,
+To update the data, you can use the same `host` and `ts` values as the existing data
 and set the new `cpu` value to `0.5`:

 ```sql